-Zipstream is a bitrate reduction technology, optimized for video surveillance, that reduces the average bitrate in an H.264 or H.265 stream in real time.
+Zipstream: A bitrate reduction technology, optimized for video surveillance, that reduces the average bitrate in an H.264 or H.265 stream in real time.
 Axis Zipstream applies a high bitrate in scenes where there are multiple regions of interest, for example in scenes with moving objects.
 When the scene is more static, Zipstream applies a lower bitrate, and thereby reduces the required storage.
 To learn more, see Reducing the bit rate with Axis Zipstream

-Select the bitrate reduction Strength:
+Select the desired level of bitrate reduction: